apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 The actor does not employ a full-featured web browser such as Chromium or Firefox, so it will not be sufficient for web pages that render their content dynamically using client-side JavaScript.
 To scrape such sites, you might prefer to use [**Web Scraper**](https://apify.com/apify/web-scraper) (`apify/web-scraper`), which loads pages in a full browser and renders dynamic content.

-Since Cheerio Scraper's **Page function** is executed in the context of the server, it only supports server-side code running in Node.js.
+Since JSDOM Scraper's **Page function** is executed in the context of the server, it only supports server-side code running in Node.js.
 If you need to combine client- and server-side libraries in Chromium using the [Puppeteer](https://github.com/puppeteer/puppeteer) library, you might prefer to use
 [**Puppeteer Scraper**](https://apify.com/apify/puppeteer-scraper) (`apify/puppeteer-scraper`).
 If you prefer Firefox and/or [Playwright](https://github.com/microsoft/playwright), check out [**Playwright Scraper**](https://apify.com/apify/playwright-scraper) (`apify/playwright-scraper`).
 For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com/) and [Crawlee](https://crawlee.dev).

 In the [**Page function**](#page-function) and **Prepare request function**, you can only use NPM modules that are already installed in this actor.
 If you require other modules for your scraping, you'll need to develop a completely new actor.
-You can use the [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class from Crawlee to get most of the functionality of Cheerio Scraper out of the box.
+You can use the [`JSDOMCrawler`](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler) class from Crawlee to get most of the functionality of JSDOM Scraper out of the box.

 ## Input configuration

-As input, Cheerio Scraper actor accepts a number of configurations.
+As input, JSDOM Scraper actor accepts a number of configurations.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
-For a complete list of input fields and their types, please visit the [Input](https://apify.com/apify/cheerio-scraper/input-schema) tab.
+For a complete list of input fields and their types, please visit the [Input](https://apify.com/apify/jsdom-scraper/input-schema) tab.

 ### Start URLs